A Simple Algorithm for Scalable Monte Carlo Inference: Method and Algorithm

 where $x_{t+1}$ is obtained from $x_{t}$ by performing $m$ steps of the Metropolis-Hastings algorithm, all the operations are elementwise, $a$ is a learning rate, $c$ is a small positive constant to allow parameter values to change their sign.
+Good starting point for this algorithm may be obtained by applying the contrastive divergence (CD) ${\bm\theta}_{0}\approx\bm{\hat\theta}_{\rm{CD}}(x_{obs})$ (see Supplementary materials).
+Initialization of the MLE algorithms by contrastive divergence was suggested by Hinton~\cite{Carreira-Perpinan2005} and Krivitsky~\cite{Krivitsky2017}.
 MLE may be computed by averaging over the resulting ${\bm\theta}_t$ sequences:

 where $t_B$ is a burn-in time.
-The meaning of this averaging and the conditions when this algorithm computes MLE are given in Supplementary Information.
-A realization of this algorithm in the pseudocode form is given in Supplementary Information, Section~\ref{SI}.
+The meaning of this averaging and the conditions when this algorithm computes MLE are given in Supplementary materials.
+A realization of this algorithm in the pseudocode form is given in Supplementary materials.